Asynchronous approach in the plane: A deterministic polynomial algorithm: Proof of correctness and cost analysis

-In the hereafter lemma, we focus on the calls to Pattern $\rd$ in the second and in the third part of Procedure $\ite(d_1)$ for any power of two $d_1$.
-In the statement and proof of this lemma, they are called ``synchronization $\rd$'', and indexed from 1 to $d_1 (2d_1 (d_1 + 1) + 1) + 1)$ in their ascending execution order in these two parts of the procedure.
-The call to Pattern $\rd$ in the second part of Procedure $\ite$ is the first (indexed by 1) synchronization $\rd$ during an execution of Procedure $\ite(d_1)$ for any power of two $d_1$.
+In the following lemma, we focus on the calls to Pattern $\rd$ in the second and in the third part of Procedure $\ite(d_1)$ for any power of two $d_1$.
+In the statement and proof of this lemma, they are called ``synchronization $\rd$'', and indexed from 1 to $(d_1 (2d_1 (d_1 + 1) + 1) + 1)$ in their ascending execution order in these two parts of the procedure.
+During any execution of Procedure $\ite(d_1)$ for any power of two $d_1$, the call to Pattern $\rd$ in the second part of Procedure $\ite$ is the first (indexed by 1) synchronization $\rd$ of this procedure.

 \begin{lemma} Let $a_1$ and $a_2$ be two agents executing Algorithm \aud{}.
-Let $u$ and $v$ be their respective initial nodes separated by a distance $\dist$.
-For every power of two $d_1 \geq \dist$ and every positive integer $i$, if agents have not met yet, then when one agent finishes executing the $i$-th synchronization $\rd$ of $\ite(d_1)$, the other agent has at least started executing the $i$-th synchronization $\rd$ of $\ite(d_1)$. \end{lemma}
+Let $v_1$ and $v_2$ be their respective initial nodes separated by a distance $\dist$.
+For any power of two $d_1 \geq \dist$ and any positive integer $i \leq d_1 (2d_1 (d_1 + 1) + 1) + 1$, if the agents have not met yet, then when any of them completes the execution of the $i$-th synchronization $\rd$ of $\ite(d_1)$, the other agent has at least started it. \end{lemma}